convenient/hyper-dimensional-mazes/README.md

 1. [Developer Notes](#developer-notes)
    1. [Dependencies](#dependencies)

 The [`Node`](src/graph/node.h) and [`Point`](src/graph/point.h) classes are the foundation of the dimensionally agnostic mazes, they are not very performant but that is not the purpose of this project.
-If you try and run anything higher than a 4th dimensional maze you really have to reduce the length of the dimensions down otherwise the runtime increases exponentially.
+If you try and run anything higher than a 4th-dimensional maze you really have to reduce the length of the dimensions down otherwise the runtime increases exponentially.

 ## Defining a Maze